 NightTrace attempts to locate the executable using the specified executable\file\path.
 If the specified path is a simple file name without a directory indication, NightTrace will first attempt to match the file's specified simple name with those of any executables given on the command line.
 Otherwise, NightTrace will attempt to locate the file exactly as specified.
-For example,
+For example, will refer to /tmp/a.out, whereas format ("My PC is %s", lookup\pc(arg1,"./a.out"))

 '''

 ntrace /tmp/a.out

 ...

 format ("My PC is %s", lookup_pc(arg1,"a.out"))

-will refer to /tmp/a.out, whereas

-format ("My PC is %s", lookup_pc(arg1,"./a.out"))

-will reference $PWD/./a.out.

 '''

+will reference \$PWD/./a.out.